Get insider access

 Sennheiser MOMENTUM 4 Wireless

 The Sennheiser MOMENTUM 4 Wireless and the Bowers & Wilkins Px7 S2 Wireless are both good headphones, but the Sennheiser have a slight edge.
-While both headphones are comfortable, the Sennheiser have a more neutral sound profile, although it's still pretty bassy, and have a significantly longer continuous battery life.
-They're also more customizable.
-On the flip side, the Bowers & Wilkins are better-built and have a more stable fit.
+While both headphones are comfortable, the Sennheiser have more tools to alter their sound profile, better ANC, and a significantly longer continuous battery life.
+On the flip side, the Bowers & Wilkins are better-built, more stable fitting, and their connectivity is similar, too.
+You might prefer button controls instead of the touch controls on the Sennheiser, though.

 Bowers & Wilkins PX7 Wireless